claumoncada/TF_CV_OCR_PROJECT/README.md

 *   The current text recognition model is an improvement of the original [keras-ocr model](https://tfhub.dev/tulasiram58827/lite-model/keras-ocr/float16/2) trained with English letters and numbers.
-    In the same as the original, the new model  was trained using synthetic data but adding new characters to the alphabet.
+    In the same way as the original, the new model  was trained using synthetic data but adding new characters to the alphabet.

 *   The current model, similar to the original, is not general enough for OCR in the wild (say, random images taken by a smartphone camera in a low lighting condition).